You ask it, we have it answered!

 Donations Tax

-The following donations are exempt from Donations Tax:
+These donations are exempt from donations tax:

 Donations between spouses.